-2), An average calculated based on number of days covered by those invoices/payments etc., which gives us insight into where changes could be made if necessary!
+2), An average calculated based on the number of days covered by those invoices/payments, etc., which gives us insight into where changes could be made if necessary!

 The following examples show how to use the mortgage calculator.
 In this first one, you make a monthly payment of $500 for ten days then increase it by 100% until your balance is zero again - at which point we'll divide that number (15000) by 30 which gives us an average daily balance amounting around 500 dollars per day!

-In example two there’s also negative cash flow happening where instead if having no transactions during some periods than those same intervals are filled with larger amounts spent later on down time line; but anyway thanks for taking time out today 🙂
+In example two there's also negative cash flow happening where instead if having no transactions during some periods those same intervals are filled with larger amounts spent later on down timeline; but anyway thanks for taking time out today :)

 3. Multiply to determine your daily interest charge